 Fascia serves as an inter-connective web of tissue that surrounds, connects, and simultaneously separates every tissue in the body.
 It’s the part of chicken referred to as gristle, that connects the meat to the chicken bone.
 A fine sheet of this tissue, continues from that connection in both directions.
 In one direction, it continues to wrap around the bone, and in the other, surrounds the whole muscle belly and every individual one of it’s muscle fibers.
 Again, it moves on to fill the rest of the internal body like a series of spider webs.

-When properly hydrated, it serves as a slippery surface that separates muscle muscle bellies, organs, and bones from each other.
-If an area remains activated (due mainly to poor posture, sitting frequently, repetitive movement, stress, and improper body mechanics), it can eventually become inefficiently hydrated and the fascia reverts to it’s sticky, less mobile quality.
+When properly hydrated, it serves as a slippery surface that separates muscle bellies, organs, and bones from each other.
+If an area remains activated (due mainly to poor posture, sitting frequently, repetitive movement, stress, and improper body mechanics), it can eventually become inefficiently hydrated reverting to it’s sticky, less mobile quality.
 The deep and superficial layers of muscles surrounded in fascia become stuck together resulting in knots and tension.

 How Does the Brain Play a Role in Tension?

-Along with a couple other factors, there’s another factor in the tension equation – Proprioceptive awareness.
+Along with a couple of other factors in the tension equation, proprioceptive awareness is a big one.
 Proprioception means “sense of self.”
-There are proprioceptors in the brain as well as throughout the body congruent with muscle fibers.
-Together, they create a person’s sense of 3-dimensional and internal awareness, giving us muscle memory and sense of movement.
+There are proprioceptors in the brain and throughout the body, congruent with muscle fibers.
+Together, they create a person’s sense of three-dimensional and internal awareness, giving us muscle memory and sense of movement.
 Over time, older tension patterns in areas of prolonged tension are usually eventually forgotten along with proprioceptive awareness of that area.
-The tension we feel today (mostly in the neck, shoulders, and back) is likely the final link in the chain of interconnective dysfunction.
+The tension we feel today (mostly in the neck, shoulders, and back) is likely the final link in the chain of inter-connective dysfunction.

 When looked at as a whole, fascia is sort of like an internal wet-suit connecting and separating your tissues from head to toe.
 If one area becomes stuck, it can effect surrounding areas over time throughout your body.
 So that pain in your neck could be the way you slept that night, or it could be stemming from your shoulder, abdomen, hips, legs, feet, anywhere depending on who you are and what your body dictates.
 This explains how knots can reoccur, even when worked on directly with adequate movement and stretching.
-It took years for your fascia to become what it is today, it’s not going to go away by itself or through neurological integration alone.
-It requires a manual touch to eliminate dense physical adhesions and scar tissue as well.
+It took years for an individual’s fascia to become what it is today, it’s not going to go away by itself or through neurological integration alone.
+It requires a manual touch to eliminate dense physical adhesions and even possible scar tissue.

 Everyone is different.
-Releasing a knot can happen with just a few deep breaths, or take a while depending on your individual tension patterns among other factors.
-How long it lasts however, will depend on your neurological connectedness, and how in command you are of the tissues surrounding that knot.
+Releasing a knot can happen with just a few deep breaths, or take days, weeks or months, depending on individual tension patterns and other factors.
+How long it lasts however, will depend on neurological connectedness, and how in command a person is of the tissues surrounding that knot.
 So, if you want that stiffness in your neck, or annoying knot in your upper back to go away, think about addressing the entire wet-suit of fascia, at least in that general area, rather than just addressing the one nagging spot repeatedly to no avail.